hilbert/hilbert-docker-images/README.md

 # dockapp
 Application with a dynamic choice of docker containers to run .

+The goal was to share parts of images as much as possible while keeping the whole application as dynamic as possible.

+Most of our images are currently available as different tag in malex984/dockapp repository (https://registry.hub.docker.com/u/malex984/dockapp/).
+Since some of them are quite big please do consider building them instead of pulling!
-Run `setup.sh` in order to build all needed docker images.
+Run (and change) `setup.sh` in order to build all needed docker images.

-`runme.sh` is supposed to be the only entry point, which pulls the :main image and runs the glue (`main.sh`) inside it, while giving it the whole control over the host system.
+The shell script `runme.sh` is supposed to be the dockapp's entry pointr.
+It pulls the :main image and runs the glue (`main.sh`) inside it while passing it the whole control (!) over the host system.

 `:main/main.sh` is the main glue (the only piece which is supposed to be aware of docker) it expects `:menu/menu.sh` to exit with some return code, depending on which it takes some action or quits the infinite loop.

 * `:base` serves as the common root for all my images.
 Thus it is the only image that needs to update & upgrade packages.
 * `:dd` contains the docker cli and thus serves as a basis for `:main` which in turn pulls and launches further images.